tttapa/docker-arm-cross-toolchain/README.md

 C standard library is tightly coupled to the rest of the system, and cannot be replaced by a newer version.

+## ABI compatibility

+If you plan to link code compiled using these toolchains to libraries that are provided by Raspberry Pi OS, you should use the `armv6-rpi-linux-gnueabihf` toolchain for 32-bit RPi OS or the `aarch64-rpi3-linux-gnu` toolchain for 64-bit RPi OS.
+Even though using the `armv8-rpi3-linux-gnueabihf` toolchain may result in significantly more performant binaries, they may not be compatible with libraries that were compiled for the ARMv6 architecture (which includes all libraries that are part of Raspberry Pi OS).
+For instance, the `std::shared_ptr` ABI is different between the `armv8-rpi3-linux-gnueabihf` and `armv6-rpi-linux-gnueabihf` toolchains.

+If you compile all your libraries from source using the same toolchain (e.g. using a package manager) and link them statically, ABI incompatibility is usually less of a concern.

 ## Common issues

 - `/usr/lib/aarch64-linux-gnu/libstdc++.so.6: version GLIBCXX_3.4.33 not found`: